-Replace missing teeth with dental implants otherwise, know as implant dentistry.
+Replace missing teeth with dental implants, also known as implant dentistry.
 An efficient and durable solution for missing teeth.
 It is one of the many dental treatments Dr. Ameli uses to help patients achieve their dream smile.

 Dental implants are a small, bio-compatible fixture.
 They can be inserted into your jaw bone at the site of a missing tooth or teeth.
-A prosthetic crown is then attached to give your smile a natural and healthy appearance.
+A prosthetic crown is then attached.
+This gives your smile a natural and healthy appearance.

 |Also known as:||tooth implant, fake tooth, replacement tooth, implant tooth, implant, tooth replacement, implantation dental.|